aledelmo/3DSlicer_Plugins/DiffusionPelvis/README.md

 in Unix-based system you can obtain the requested path writing in a terminal 'which mrview' and 'which antsRegistration')

 ## Usage
-The module works directly on a diffusion image node, to obtain one either proceed to the first step of this plug-in or use the standard module 'Diffusion-weighted DICOM Import' (despite the name it allows to import also from the NIfTI and NRRD formats).
+The module works directly on diffusion image nodes, to obtain one either proceed to the first step of this plug-in or use the standard module 'Diffusion-weighted DICOM Import' (despite the name it allows to import also from the NIfTI and NRRD formats).

 The three subsection of the plug-in can be considered independent from each other and can be used in any order.